samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/c-fd-integration-aws.md

 ![image](https://user-images.githubusercontent.com/70196799/116584746-f4b86800-a917-11eb-9191-28c0edc41c29.png)

- 6. Management UI: To access Management UI in your hosts file add <VM IP> management-ui.glasswall-icap.com and access it from your Browser https://management-ui.glasswall-icap.com/login
+ 6. Management UI: To access Management UI in your hosts file add:

+ VM IP management-ui.glasswall-icap.com and access it from your Browser https://management-ui.glasswall-icap.com/login

 ## How to use FileDrop